toughcrust/eat-your-shit/07_indie-spirituality.md

+Turn nocious addictions Into powerful skills.
+That is the only relevant life meaning.
+Does tell why but not what which is what i really care about.
+Make wonder here and now given a unique, moving blend of shit and wonder

 Je ne crois que ce que je vois: nope!
 Je tiens pour fiable ce que je vois, je crois tout: ce que je vois et ne vois pas